 by Natasha Antastasia Tarpley Bippity Bop Barbershop

-This book shares the story of Miles as he and his father go the barbershop.
+This book shares the story of Miles as he and his father go to the barbershop.
 Miles’ father shows him how to be brave for his first haircut.
 An upbeat, encouraging book.

 by Debbie Carter The Animal Boogie